udacitydrl/continuous-control/REPORT.md

         output = nn.Linear(critic_units[-1], 1)
 ```
 critic_units is an array to define hidden layer units.
 The batch normalization
 is applied to the first layer.
+Utility helper contains a couple of functions to help the actor and the critic to reset parameters.

 As in the standard DDPG, the experience replay uses a replay buffer (ReplayBuffer).
 ReplayBuffer is implemented using namedtuple and deque of python collections